iyangyi/YfPHP/README.md

 YFPHP
 =====

-a  php5 framework, it's sample, fast,agility
+a php5 framework, it work on PDO for MySQL 5. it's sample, fast, agility.